-The concentration in political and civic engagement consists of 12 hours of approved courses (see list that follows), of which at least 6 hours must be at the 600-level.
-In addition, the Capstone Colloquium (LART 604) must focus on a topic or theme directly related to the concentration and must be done with a faculty director with expertise in the chosen area.
+The concentration in Political and Civic Engagement consists of 12 hours of approved courses (see list that follows).
+In addition, the Capstone Colloquium (LART 604) must focus on a topic or theme directly related to the concentration.

-Required I Semester Hours LART 601 The Search for Order: The Empirical Eye 3 LART 602 The Search for Order: The Rational Eye 3 LART 603 The Search for Order: The Intuitive Eye 3 LART 604 Capstone Colloquium 3 Courses within the Concentration (minimum of 6 hours must be 600-level) 12 500-600 level electives 9 Total Sem 33
+Required Program Semester Hours

+LART 601 The Search for Order: The Empirical Eye 3

+LART 602 The Search for Order: The Rational Eye 3

+LART 603 The Search for Order: The Intuitive Eye 3

+LART 604 Capstone Colloquium 3

+Courses wi 12

+500-600 level electives 9

+Total Sem ester Hours 33